Queen of witches, born of nightmares.

 A doppelgänger.
 Probably.

 Meanwhile, the Pen of Lore, a powerful magical artifact capable of rewriting history and shaping how humankind perceives magic, has been stolen.
 The fae authorities want Angie to retrieve it.
-She does not want the job.
+Honestly, she’d rather just be bookselling.

-As her town grows stranger and the boundary between worlds continues to blur, Angie learns that being a Warrior (with a capital W) was only half the truth.
-With unreliable allies and dangerous magic awakening inside her, she must embrace what she is becoming before the Pen of Lore falls into the wrong hands.
+As her town grows stranger and the boundary between worlds continues to blur, Angie learns that being a warrior witch is not all it’s cracked up to be.
+With unreliable allies and dangerous magic awakening inside her, she must embrace what she is becoming and hunt down the Pen of Lore.

-Because some stories aren’t written to have happy endings.
+Because some stories are not written to have happy endings.